nikosanif/articles/angular-generic-services-models/angular-generic-services-models.md

 #### :arrow_right: Example 1 - Type-Safe Generics

-The first example that we will see, presents a method where it takes as arguments 2 parameters and returns an object with them.
+The first example that we will see, presents a method where it takes as arguments 2 parameters and returns an object based on them.
 It is a very simple method but with powerful types.

-As we can see below, we use `T` and `U` as generic types which enforces both the arguments and the returned type to be the same type.
+As you can see below, we use `T` and `U` as generic types which enforces both arguments and returned type to be the same type.
 If we pass as first argument a value of type `string`, we are able to know that the property `value1` of the result will be `string` as well.
-Maybe it looks like dummy but imagine a real world example.
+Maybe it looks like a little bit dummy but imagine a real world example (e.g. the main topic of this article).

-Furthermore, if we look the following example closer, we can pre-define the returned object by adding `objectify<string, number>(...)`.
-Thus, we enforce the first argument to be of type `string` and the second one of type `number`.
+Furthermore, if we look the following example closer, we can predefine the returned object by adding `objectify<string, number>(...)`.
+Thus, we enforce the first argument to be of type `string` and the second of type `number`.
 If we try to pass a different type (e.g boolean), then we'll have a type error.

 ```ts
 function objectify<T, U>(value1: T, value2: U): { value1: T; value2: U } {